krakend/krakend-documentation/overview/configuration.md

 	      "syslog": false,
 	      "stdout": true
 	    }
 	}
+}
 {{< /highlight >}}

-When the `extra_config` is in the root of the file (service level) the namespace does not use any dot (notice the `github_com`) but the extra_config can also be placed at `endpoint` level or even `backend` level.
-This is an example defining a global limit of 5000 reqs/s for the entire Gateway, but a specific endpoint accepting only 10 reqs/s.
+As per the official KrakenD components, the namespaces use the library path as the key for the `extra_config`.
+When the `extra_config` is in the root of the file (service level) the namespace does not use any dot (notice the `github_com`) as this is considered a good practice, but when the extra_config is placed at `endpoint` level or even `backend` level the dots are present.

+The following code is an example defining a global limit of 5000 reqs/s for the entire Gateway, but a specific endpoint accepts only 10 reqs/s.

 {{< highlight JSON "hl_lines=5 14" >}}
 	{
 	  "version": 2,